giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

 Let's have a look at each class inside the `config` package:

-* **CustomAuthenticationFilter**: This filter intercepts custom authentication requests:
+* **CustomAuthenticationFilter**: This filter intercepts and manages authentication requests:
     - totpcode is the form input related to the otp code that is passed to the obtain otp code function
     - the otp code is passed along with the username and password to the CustomAuthenticationToken function